Nay_ho_tze's Medicine Musings

 a covered walkway -

-i knew instinctively it led down to the grounds, even though little else could be seen -
+i knew instinctively it led down to the sacred grounds, even though little else could be seen -

 Too curious about what indian ceremonial grounds might look like,